zhanyang01/tp/docs/UserGuide.md

 - `INDEX` must be a positive integer less than or equals to the number of clients currently shown on InsuraHub.

+- `POLICY VALUE` have a limit of up to 7 digits.

 Examples:

 - `addPolicy 1 pn/Health Insurance pd/Cancer Plan pv/2000.00 psd/2023-01-01 ped/2024-12-12 `